System-Glitch/Solidity-IDE/README.md

 <p align="center"><img src=".github/open.png" alt="File browser"></p>

+Only `.sol` files and directories are shown in the browser.
 The next step is to create a file using the file browser.
 You can create files inside subdirectories (missing directories will be created) by writing the path with `/` separators.
 If you omit the `.sol` at the end of the filename, the IDE will add it automatically.
 You can start coding!

 #### Account management